 Before we made the move to full-time hotel living, I had thought the biggest adjustments would be missing the items we left behind or got rid of.
 In reality, the biggest adjustment was being together in such a small space.

-It was a real adjustment at first, but not a real big issue even though she was homeschooled at the time.
-She had extra curricular activities she did twice a week and since those activities were drop off activities, I used that time to recharge and enjoy the alone time.
+I also made sure she had extra curricular activities she did twice a week and since those activities were drop off activities, I used that time to recharge and enjoy the alone time.

 She did, however, spend a lot of time in the bathroom singing.
 She has a beautiful voice to this day.

 I can’t say exactly what living in a motel would be like with multiple children, but I can tell you there were several families where we were who were doing just that and successfully.
-That alone tells me it can be done.
+That fact alone tells me it can be done.

 If you’re looking for a cheaper place to live long-term, an extended stay is the way to go.

 Extended stays are made just for that; extended stays.
 They often have kitchenettes, larger rooms, more storage and better long-term rates.
-In fact, I would go as far as to say our hotel room was more studio apartment than it was hotel room.
+In fact, I would go as far as to say our hotel room was more of a studio apartment than it was hotel room.

 The rooms are decent sized and the cost was less than I would have paid for rent and utilities in a city like where we were living at the time.
 Austin is quite expensive to live in.